tobya/caddyserver.com/content/docs/cli.md

 Change the server type.
 Default is http.
 If your Caddyfile is for another server type, use this option to tell it which server type to use.

+#### -verify

+Parses the Caddyfile.
+Any error messages will be printed out or will terminate without starting the server if caddyfile is valid.

 #### -version

 Prints the version.
 It also prints build information if not from a tagged release.
 Caddy will terminate after printing; it does not serve sites if this option is used.

 ### Signals